-Nalika Gajaweera–who is the co-PI of TAS with Richard Flory, senior director of research and evaluation at CRCC–will coordinate the initiative’s research activities and will be responsible for the writing and publication of the resulting book project.
+Nalika Gajaweera, a cultural anthropologist with a specific interest in the intersections of Buddhism, race, ethno-nationalism and gender, will lead the project as co-PI with CRCC Executive Director Richard Flory.
+Gajaweera will coordinate the initiative’s research activities and will be responsible for the writing and publication of the resulting book project.
 In addition, the team will engage Prof. Ann Gleig, a CRCC fellow and author of American Dharma, as an external consultant throughout the course of the project.

 Transforming the American Sangha project is supported by a generous grant from the Kataly Foundation.